Lorna Day MBACP (Reg.), MSc, FdA

 Ongoing professional development

-My commitment to each client or couple is to bring about effective and lasting recovery.
+My commitment to each client or couple is to help bring about effective and lasting recovery.
 Therefore I undertake new learning continually, often studying in depth particular problems that clients present with.
 This way I aim to give full attention to you and your specific requirements.
-I keep up to date with developments in the counselling and psychotherapy community, using a variety of methods and ways to help you.
+I keep up to date with developments in the counselling and psychotherapy community, using a variety of methods creatively.
 You will experience this simply as talking.

 Areas of counselling I deal with

 - Anger management

 - Attachment disorder

 - Carer support